foreverallama/matio/docs/subsystem_data_format.md

 ### Remaining Cells

 There are always three more cells at the end of the array, which appear after all the field content cells.
-These cells contain some data related to each class.
-The purpose of these cells is partially unknown.
+These cells contain data shared by all instances of a class.

+#### Default Property Values

-- Cell[-3] is a cell array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
+`Cell[-1]` contains a list of default property values assigned within the class.
+It is written in as a cell array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
 Each cell is written in place as a struct.
-The contents of this struct is unknown, and is usually empty.
-The first cell is always an empty struct array.
-- Cell[-1] has the same format as Cell[-3].
-This cell contains a list of default property values assigned within the class.
 The fields of each struct are the property names, and the field contents correspond to the default property values.

+`Cell[-3]` is similar to `Cell[-1]`, but its purpose is unknown.

+#### Class Alias Metadata

-- Cell[-2] is instead a `mxINT32` array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
+`Cell[-2]` is a `mxINT32` array of `(num_classes + 1, 1)` dimensions, in order of `class_id`.
 The first integer is always zero.
-Its purpose is unknown, and is usually all zeros.
-Modifying these values does not seem to affect reading/writing of MAT-files.
+It contains the indices to the current alias of each class.
+The index points to a string in the list of MCOS property and class names in Cell 1.
+A value of 0 indicates that no other aliases are present.
+The alias of a class can be accessed through the `class_alias` attribute of `MatlabOpaque`.
+More information about class aliasing can be found [here](https://in.mathworks.com/help/matlab/matlab_oop/class-aliasing.html).

 ## Data Element 2: Character Array